levifrsn63/Titus-OS/README.md

 **TITUS OS** is an embedded firmware platform tailored for Wi-Fi network testing, security assessments, and device management on the **RTL8720DN**.
 It offers a suite of tools for custom Wi-Fi frame injection, real-time user interaction, and remote network data access — all within a flexible, easy-to-deploy system.

-### ⚡ Why TITUS-OS?
+### ⚡ Why TITUS OS?

 This project simplifies device configuration, enables advanced Wi-Fi testing, and provides real-time feedback and remote data capture.

 **Core Features:**
 - 🛠️ **Firmware Setup & Configuration**
-  Step-by-step guidance for deploying TITUS-OS on RTL8720DN devices.
+  Step-by-step guidance for deploying TITUS OS on RTL8720DN devices.
 - 🌐 **Custom Wi-Fi Frame Transmission**
   Craft and send deauth, beacon, and management frames for network testing.
 - 📡 **Web Server & PCAP Capture**